 As a developer, the main responsibility I hold is maintaining the server infrastructure and designing the layout and execution of server-side net code that will allow for game clients to play together online.
-As a Scrum Master, I facilitate all scrum meetings (standup, sprint planning, review and retrospective) as well I keep track of what the other team Members are currently doing, providing assistance if any other developers run into roadblocks.
+As a Scrum Master, I facilitate all scrum meetings (standup, sprint planning, review and retrospective) as well I ?? update every team with the current project.
+(Scrum master does not have the management role of “keeping track” of what the other team Members are currently doing, providing assistance if any other developers run into roadblocks.
 I take notes at all the meetings and maintain the repository for documentation.

 Billy Spelchan: Team Lead / Developer